William A. Johnson PhD

 Publications

 W. A. Johnson , S. Ghafoor, S. J. Prowell, (2020).
 "Companion Assisted Software Based Remote Attestation in SCADA Networks."
-ICCWS, under review.
+In ICCWS 2021 16th International Conference on Cyber Warfare and Security (p.
+127).
+Academic Conferences Limited.

 M. A. Ayub, W.A.
 Johnson, D.A.
 Talbert, and A. Siraj, “Model Evasion Attack on Intrusion Detection Systems using Adversarial Machine Learning,” IEEE 2020 52nd Annual Conference on Information Sciences and Systems (CISS).